 Combined Family & Internal Medicine Residency Program

-The combined residency program exposes you to training with subspecialists that varies from orthopedics, sports medicine, pediatricians, cardiologists, gastroenterologists, rheumatologists, to name a few.
+The Combined residency program exposes you to training with subspecialists that varies from orthopedics, sports medicine, pediatricians, cardiologists, gastroenterologists, rheumatologists, to name a few.

 - Diverse Training (Best of FM & IM): inpatient and outpatient, across numerous disciplines and subspecialties, faculty from FM & IM enhancing your knowledge and skills

 - Nationally recognized chief of pulmonary / critical care: Dr. Paul Marik

-- Scholarly Accomplishments: with the support of faculty from either Internal Medicine or Family Medicine Combined residents complete a scholarly project and often present their work at national meetings.
+- Scholarly Accomplishments: with the support of faculty from either Internal Medicine or Family Medicine, Combined residents complete a scholarly project and often present their work at national meetings.

-- 100% FM Boards, all combined residents 100% IM Boards, for the last 27 combined residents
+- First Time Board Pass Rate -100% FM Boards, all combined residents 100% IM Boards, for the last 27 combined residents

-- Public Health Training Certificate / Research Abroad – is offered by Family Medic.
+- Public Health Training Certificate / Research Abroad – is offered by Family Medicine.
 Includes the opportunity to do research abroad in an underserved country.
 Grant offered by the Department of Family & Community Medicine